PeterNaydenov/route-emitter/README.md

  , stop  : 'Ignore event for a while'
  , start : 'Reactivate ignored event'
- , debug : 'Returns a console message on each triggered event' , setRoutes    : 'Will overwrite existing and will add the new paths to the routing table' , addRoutes    : 'Add a new routes to existing routes.
+ , debug : 'Returns a console message on each triggered event' , setAddresses  : 'Will remove existing and will set the new addresses' , addRoutes     : 'Add a new routes to existing routes.
 Already defined paths whould be ignored' , updateRoutes : 'Change only existing paths.
 Will not add routes with new path' , removeRoutes : 'Exclude routes with specific paths' , listActiveRoutes : 'Returns a list of active addresses: address name -> address path'